olivajames110/cattery/README.md

 *Notable Features*

 - Red cards indicate overdue, gray cards indicate currently in cattery, blue cards indicate reservation
 - When time goes past zero, card turns red to indicate time is expired.
-Time continues to count down past zero to shower employee that the guest is X minutes past their end time
-  •Guests are usually allowed to stay past end time if not busy.
+Time continues to count down past zero to shower employee that the guest is X minutes past their end time.
+Guests are usually allowed to stay past end time if not busy.
 If busy rush occurs, employee now knows which customer to ask first ask to leave
 - Click the payment container to toggle between Paid and Not Paid
-- Reservations:
-  • Countdown will not begin until user checks in
-  • If party Start Time is equal to the Current Time, the reservation will automatically move into "Currently In Cattery" container
+- Reservations: countdown will not begin until user checks in.
+If party Start Time is equal to the Current Time, the reservation will automatically move into "Currently In Cattery" container

 Upcoming Updates: